quiaro/studio3/ui/README.md

 ### App Configuration

-CS3UI and its modules are configured by means of configuration files, also known as descriptors.
+CSUI and its modules are configured by means of configuration files, also known as descriptors.
 There is a [descriptor for the app](https://github.com/quiaro/studio3/blob/2217857ec16da4c3c69877f50cd4f2b067c2e4ce/ui/server/app/mocks/config/list/app/descriptor.json) and one for each module of the application.

 The app descriptor sets app-wide settings, including settings shared by all modules of the application.
 Below is a sample app descriptor with comments: